qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

   Input raster layer

 ``Band number`` [raster band]
-  If the raster is multiband choose the band you want to calculate the statistics.
+  If the raster is multiband choose the band for which you want to calculate the statistics.

   Default: *1*